a-subhani/CodeLab-II-2025-26/Assessment 1 - Skills Portfolio/README.md

 - displayProblem: A function that displays the question to the user and accepts their answer.
 -** isCorrect**: A function that checks whether the users answer was correct and outputs an appropriate message
 - **displayResults**: function that outputs the users final score out of a possible 100 and ranks the user based on their score (e.g. A+ for a score over 90)

 &nbsp;
-Once the user has finished the quiz, prompt them to see if they'd like to play it again.
+Once the user has finished the quiz, prompt them to see if they'd like to play it again

 &nbsp;
 **HINT :**
 - Use Labels to display questions and instructions.
 - Use Entry widgets to accept answers.